prarahul/urora-beauty-analytics/PROJECT_EXPLANATION.md

 ## Questions You Should Be Ready For

 ### Technical Questions
-1. "Walk me through your ETL pipeline design decisions"
+1. "Walk me through wer ETL pipeline design decisions"
-2. "Why did you choose a hybrid recommendation approach?"
+2. "Why did we choose a hybrid recommendation approach?"
-3. "How do you handle data quality issues?"
+3. "How do we handle data quality issues?"
-4. "What would you do differently if you built this again?"
+4. "What would we do differently if we built this again?"
 5. "How would this scale to 100x more data?"

 ### Business Questions
-1. "How did you validate the $2M impact estimate?"
+1. "How did we validate the $2M impact estimate?"
 2. "What would convince executives to invest in this platform?"
-3. "How do you measure success after deployment?"
+3. "How do we measure success after deployment?"
 4. "What business problems does this solve that weren't solved before?"
-5. "How do you prioritize which features to build next?"
+5. "How do we prioritize which features to build next?"

 ### Your Natural Responses
-Focus on real challenges you solved, trade-offs you made, and business value you created.
-Speak about the technical decisions as if you actually made them (which you did, through this process).
+Focus on real challenges we solved, trade-offs we made, and business value we created.
+Speak about the technical decisions as if we actually made them (which we did, through this process).
 Reference specific numbers and be ready to dive deeper into any component.

-Remember: This isn't just a portfolio project - it's a complete business solution that demonstrates your ability to translate business needs into technical solutions that create measurable value.
+Remember: This isn't just a portfolio project - it's a complete business solution that demonstrates wer ability to translate business needs into technical solutions that create measurable value.